For day-of coordinators and wedding planners

 Is this a planning app or a day-of app?

 A day-of app.
-EventSync runs the wedding day itself — the live timeline, the vendor sync, the role-based views, the broadcasts.
+EventSync runs the wedding day itself — the live timeline, the vendor sync, role-based views, and planner-approved in-app updates.
 It plugs in next to Aisle Planner, HoneyBook, Dubsado, or whatever you use for the year before.

 Does this replace a human coordinator?